Department of Defense Education Activity (DoDEA)

 DoDEA determines the enrollment and eligibility policy.
 Dependents of Army National Guard Soldiers are not eligible to participate in the DoDEA school systems.
 However, Soldiers in the AGR program are generally afforded eligibility if they meet the following requirements.

-For Domestic Dependent Elementary and Secondary Schools (DDESS), Army National Guard Soldiers on Federal Active Duty are eligible to send their dependents to DDESS schools if the Soldier is active on title 10 or title 32 orders for one year or more and living in permanent housing on base or on the housing list.
-In the DDESS schools on US territories, Soldiers do not have to live on base in order to qualify but do have to be active status on Title 10 or 32 for 1 year or more consecutively.
+For DoDEA Americas, Army National Guard Soldiers on Federal Active Duty are eligible to send their dependents to DoDEA schools if the Soldier is active on title 10 or title 32 orders for one year or more and living in permanent housing on base or on the housing list.
+In the DoDEA schools on US territories, Soldiers do not have to live on base in order to qualify but do have to be active status on Title 10 or 32 for 1 year or more consecutively.

-Department of Defense Dependents Schools (DoDDS) overseas: DoDDS offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
-DoDDS-Europe operates 80 overseas schools five districts throughout Europe.
-Their footprint consists of the following countries: Bahrain, Belgium, England Germany, Italy, Netherlands, Portugal, Spain and Turkey.
-DoDDS-Pacific operates 50 schools in the districts of Guam, Japan, Okinawa, and South Korea.
+Department of Defense Education Activity (DoDEA) overseas: DoDEA offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
+DoDEA-Europe operates 65 schools within 3 districts throughout Europe.
+Their footprint consists of the following countries: Germany, Belgium, Netherland, United Kingdom, Bahrain, Italy, Spain and Turkey.
+DoDEA-Pacific operates 48 schools within 4 districts serving 22 U.S. military installations across Guam, mainland Japan, Okinawa, and South Korea.
 Enrollment is provided on a space available basis for Army National Guard Soldiers activated for 180 days or more consecutively.

 For more information about the schools, employment, and other topics, please visit the website maintained by the Department of Defense Education Activity: